ASTER: Natural and Multi-language Unit Test Generation with LLMs: Our Approach

 \subsubsection{Increasing coverage of generated tests}

-Error-free test cases are executed to measure code coverage, which is further analyzed to identify uncovered code segments and then used to update the LLM prompt template (\cref{fig:prompting-templates}) to guide the LLM to generate test cases that exercise the uncovered code segments.
-The process is repeated iteratively until the desired code coverage is achieved.
+Error-free test cases are executed to measure code coverage, which is further analyzed to identify uncovered code lines and update the LLM prompt template (\cref{fig:prompting-templates}) to guide the LLM to generate test cases targeting the uncovered code lines.
+We also add the context gathered in the preprocessing phase to the prompt.